Engineering leader, applied AI

 Copyist

-A lightweight clipboard utility for macOS that reflects my bias toward practical software with a clear job and a clean interface.
+A lightweight clipboard utility for macOS with a narrow job and a clean interface.

 View